quii/go-piggy/README.md

 - Make a manuscript viewer.
 Be able to view different versions
     - It's a right mess!
     - Needs CSS
-    - Version number stuff is confusing to use still
+    - Version number stuff is confusing to use.
+Add a proper view model (projection?) with author, date & time to really elevate the time-ness
 - Metadata on events, `author`, `datetime`, `notes`
 - Create a db backed event source (maybe bolt db for fun)
 - Improve naming to be more like how Young describes (https://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf)